ObjColumnist/apn_on_rails/README.md

 ### Setup and Configuration

-To create the tables you need for APNS on Rails, run the following task:
+To create the tables need for APNS on Rails, run the following task to generate the database migration files that apns_on_rails needs to work:

 	$ rails generate apns_on_rails:migrations

-This will generate the database migration files which apns_on_rails needs to work, you will then need to run the following task to migrate your database:
+You will then need to run these migrations your database:

 	$ rake db:migrate